pschaeflein/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgServicePrincipal.md

   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

+DELEGATEDPERMISSIONCLASSIFICATIONS <IMicrosoftGraphDelegatedPermissionClassification[]>: The permission classifications for delegated permissions exposed by the app that this service principal represents.
+Supports $expand.
+  - `[Id <String>]`: Read-only.
+  - `[Classification <String>]`: permissionClassificationType
+  - `[PermissionId <String>]`: The unique identifier (id) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
+Required on create.
+Does not support $filter.
+  - `[PermissionName <String>]`: The claim value (value) for the delegated permission listed in the publishedPermissionScopes collection of the servicePrincipal.
+Does not support $filter.

 ENDPOINTS <IMicrosoftGraphEndpoint[]>: Endpoints available for discovery.
 Services like Sharepoint populate this property with a tenant specific SharePoint endpoints that other applications can discover and use in their experiences.
   - `[DeletedDateTime <DateTime?>]`:
   - `[Id <String>]`: Read-only.